ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_0.16.x/FW_0.16.x_Release_Notes.md.txt

 * No backward compatibility: once a camera heads is attached to a VPU running FW 0.16.23 it will be updated and no longer work on a VPU running FW 0.14.23
 * Loss of extrinsic calibration information of all heads, if the head connectivity is changed (any head added or removed)
 * The IPv4 discovery feature for discovering a device on the local network is not working
-* ODS must not be used together with user-defined docker containers
+* ODS must not be used together with user-defined Docker containers
 * ODS startup time high (~5s)
 * ODS in pre-series state (refer to ODS documentation)